IPA Palette v2.1.1

 Bugs and Potential Problems

-- The PDF icon used in Snow Leopard and Lion doesn't hilite
+- The PDF icon used in Snow Leopard and later doesn't hilite

 (invert to white on black)